Glacier in a Valley in Iceland

 Compared to ice sheets, alpine glaciers are much smaller and are found in areas with a lot of snowfall.
 The snowfall turns into ice and slowly moves down the mountainside.
 As the ice flows, it melts and forms rivers and valleys.

 On the other hand, ice sheets are huge masses of ice covering a large geographical area.
-They are found in very cold places with very little precipitation, mainly in Greenland and Antarctica.
+It extends more than 50,000 square kilometers (19,300 square miles).
 Ice sheets are very old, thick, and dome-shaped.
+They are found in very cold places with very little precipitation.

 How Do Glaciers Change The Landscape?